votchallenge/website/contents/vots2023/participation.md

     The **final submission** will be used for the final score.
 Please make sure that the tracker description matches the code that produced the final submission.

+  - **Will the evaluation server remain open after the VOTS2023 deadline?**

+    After the challenge deadline, the VOTS2023 challenge becomes the VOTS2023 benchmark and the evaluation server will remain open.
+The results submission link on the challenge page will change to enable post-challenge submissions not included in the VOTS2023 results paper.
+However, all benchmark and challenge submissions will appear on the same leaderboard.

 <br/>
 <br/>